hiero-ledger/hiero-mirror-node/docs/design/block-node-support.md

 ## Importer

-- Add new configuration properties to `BlockStreamSourceProperties` to support block nodes
+- Add new configuration properties to `BlockStreamProperties` to support block nodes
 - Replace interface `StreamPoller` with `BlockStreamSource`
 - Add an abstract class `AbstractBlockStreamSource`
 - Move block file downloading in `BlockStreamPoller` to a new class `BlockFileSource`
-- Add new class `BlockStreamSubscriber` to support streaming blocks from block nodes
+- Add new class `BlockNodeSubscriber` to support streaming blocks from block nodes
 - Rename `BlockFileReader` to `BlockStreamReader`, and `ProtoBlockFileReader` to `ProtoBlockStreamReader`

 ### Interfaces and Classes